Dilshan97/Flutter-Provider-Shopping-Cart/README.md

 # Flutter & Provider Shopping Cart App

-A simple flutter application with includeing the state management techniques with the [Provider State Management](https://pub.dev/packages/provider)  package.
+A simple flutter application including the state management techniques with the [Provider State Management](https://pub.dev/packages/provider)  package.

 In this project, I'll try to learn how to integrate the Provider State Management Package into the Flutter application and improve the existing app UI.
-I'm not using any third party API's for fetch the products to the app.
+I'm not using any third-party API's for fetching the products to the app.

 *TODO:*